dfadev/carry-on/docs/coreConcepts.md

 title: Core Concepts
 ---

-### A container must be connected before access and mutation can occur.
+### The container becomes connected either by an explicit call to `connect` or by using a `get` or `set` call.

 State can be registered in an unconnected store container, but no access or mutation can occur until the container is connected.
+These registrations are queued until a call to `connect` is made either explicitly or by a call to `get` or `set` which calls `connect` if the store is unconnected.
+The `connect` function processes the queued registrations in the order specified by the registered state's `priority` key.

+The reason a container can be unconnected is to allow for deterministic registration of middleware that is registered in a potentially undeterministic fashion.

 ```js live noInline
 register({ state: { value1: 1, value2: 2 } });